The Rose Tattoo (film): Plot

-Serafina Delle Rose (Anna Magnani), a Sicilian seamstress, living in a community in proximity to the Gulf of Mexico, fiercely proud of and loyal to her truck-driving husband Rosario, is pregnant with her second child.
-While he is sleeping, Estelle (Virginia Grey) asks Serafina to make a shirt for her lover from some expensive silk material; Serafina does not know that the lover is Rosario, and that earlier that afternoon, Estelle got a tattoo of a rose on her chest to match Rosario's.
+Serafina Delle Rose, a Sicilian seamstress, living in a community in proximity to the Gulf of Mexico, fiercely proud of and loyal to her truck-driving husband Rosario, is pregnant with their second child.
+Estelle asks Serafina to make a shirt for her lover from expensive silk; Serafina does not know that the lover is Rosario and that Estelle has a tattoo of a rose on her chest to match his.

 That night, Rosario is killed in an accident while trying to evade police during a smuggling run.
-When Serafina discovers her beloved husband's demise she collapses, and later the local doctor informs her daughter Rosa (Marisa Pavan) and the women of the neighborhood that Serafina has miscarried.
+Serafina collapses, and the doctor informs her daughter Rosa that she has miscarried.

-Three years later, Serafina has become a recluse, allowing her appearance and reputation to deteriorate, to Rosa's embarrassment.
-Serafina decides to attend her daughter's graduation, but two women arrive demanding Serafina quickly mend their bandanas for a festival.
-Serafina reluctantly does so, but is appalled by their talk of men and reprimands them.
-One of the women, Bessie (Jo Van Fleet), takes offense and mocks Serafina with Rosario's infidelity.
-Serafina sits alone in the dark until Rosa comes home, and is infuriated when Rosa introduces her to her new sailor boyfriend Jack Hunter (Ben Cooper).
-After her interrogation, he confides that he is a virgin.
+Three years later, Serafina has become a recluse, allowing her appearance and reputation to deteriorate.
+She decides to attend her daughter's graduation, but two prostitutes arrive demanding that she quickly mend their bandanas for a political convention.
+She reluctantly does but is appalled by their talk of men and reprimands them.
+One of the women, Bessie, takes offense and mocks Serafina with Rosario's infidelity.
+Serafina is infuriated when Rosa introduces her to her new sailor boyfriend Jack Hunter.
 She forces him to vow before a statue of the Virgin Mary that he will respect Rosa's innocence.

-Determined to find out the truth about her husband, Serafina heads to the church (where a bazaar is being held) to ask the priest if her husband had confessed to an affair with another woman.
-When he refuses to answer, she attacks him, and a truck driver named Alvaro (Burt Lancaster) pulls her off.
-Alvaro drives the dazed Serafina home in his banana truck, where she offers to repair his torn shirt.
-Serafina loans Alvaro the rose silk shirt that she had sewn the night of her husband's death until she is able to repair it, and they agree to meet later that night.
+Determined to find out the truth about Rosario, Serafina heads to the church to ask the priest if her husband had confessed to an affair with another woman.
+When he refuses to answer, she attacks him, and a truck driver named Alvaro pulls her off.
+He drives her home, where she offers to repair his torn shirt.
+She loans Alvaro the rose silk shirt that she had sewn the night of her husband's death until she is able to repair his, and they agree to meet later that night.